 If these people were approached with an intervention, one assumes they would be ready to move past the addiction.
 However, if people in other stages were approached, they may be less likely to make immediate changes.
 The intervention could, however, make them open to later conversations about their addiction.
 In other words, if people are so deep within their addictions that they cannot see the need for change, an intervention might not motivate them to change right now.
 But it could motivate them to change when the family approaches them again.

+Sometimes, consequences can help addicts see the need for treatment.
 Family members might read the last pages of their intervention letters, all in a row, notifying the addict of the consequences of a refusal.
 Some addicts might be motivated to enter treatment when they learn that they’ll have no access to their children, home or money without treatment.
 Some addicts, however, will still not be moved.
 According to a study published in the journal Substance Abuse and Misuse, addicts were only swayed when they were told to get treatment or go to jail.
 Since families can’t place their loved ones in jail, they don’t have this option.
 They can, however, point out that the person could go to jail if he or she continues to break the law in specific ways.
 This might sway some addicts to submit to treatment.

 Once the addict agrees to enter a treatment program, the family members should deliver that person to the program right away.
 The family has reached a breakthrough, and it’s important to capitalize on that breakthrough while it’s fresh in the addict’s mind.
 By now, the family has notified the treatment program that the addict is coming, and the family has paid all entrance fees required.
 There are no barriers to begin treatment.
 The family can then begin their own therapeutic process, participating in counseling sessions of their own to help the addict on the road to recovery.